Micro-Influencer Marketing

 We get it, though.
 Most marketers are putting their tactics under the microscope right now.

-And if you're sending products to influencers without an actual strategy or process, product seeding might seem like an ROI black hole.
+And if you're sending PR packages to influencers without an actual strategy or process, product seeding might seem like an ROI black hole.

 Doesn't have to be, though!
 Influencer seeding campaigns are thriving.